jorgejcabrera/ratelimit-poc/README.md

-Please share with us the link of the repository containing the application source code when finished and let us know to schedule the meeting to review the app.
+Please share with us the link of the repository containing the ratelimit source code when finished and let us know to schedule the meeting to review the app.